What Is Address Resolution Protocol? A Beginner’s Guide to ARP

 The Address Resolution Protocol (ARP) is an important protocol that can map IP addresses to MAC addresses.
 It facilitates communication between devices on the same network.
 Without ARP, software and devices would not be able to send data to each other.

-Unfortunately, the ARP protocol is vulnerable to spoofing, a type of malicious cyberattack performed by cybercriminals.
+Unfortunately, the ARP protocol is vulnerable to spoofing, DoS and Man-in-the-Middle attacks, and session hijackings – malicious cyberattacks performed by cybercriminals.
 Security measures should be taken to ensure ARP security.

 About the author